edwardl2004/CanvasDrawing/Readme.md

 This Application requires Java 8 to compile and run.

+To run the application, run maven under the project directory and compile it: mvn package then run the jar under the project directory: java -jar target/CanvasDrawing-0.0.1-SNAPSHOT.jar

 This application support the following commands:
 C w h:             create a new canvas;
 L x1 y1 x2 y2:     Draw a new horizontal or vertical line